-In FY 2011, New York State PIT Receipts were approximately \$36.2 billion and accounted for approximately 59.5 percent of State tax receipts in all State Funds.
-The FY 2012 Enacted Budget Financial Plan estimates New York State PIT Receipts at \$39.1 billion for FY 2012.
+In FY 2012, New York State PIT Receipts were approximately \$38.8 billion and accounted for approximately 60 percent of State tax receipts in all State Funds.
+The FY 2013 Enacted Budget Financial Plan estimates New York State PIT Receipts at \$40.3 billion for FY 2013.

-The following table sets forth certain historical and projected information concerning New York State PIT Receipts, the Withholding Component, and deposits to the Revenue Bond Tax Fund from FYs 2002 through 2012.
-For FYs 2002 and 2003, the table provides a pro forma estimate equivalent to 25 percent of New York State PIT Receipts that would have been deposited to the Revenue Bond Tax Fund had the Enabling Act been in effect during the entirety of those State Fiscal Years.
+The following table sets forth certain historical and projected information concerning New York State PIT Receipts, the Withholding Component, and deposits to the Revenue Bond Tax Fund from FYs 2003 through 2013.
+For FY 2003, the table provides a pro forma estimate equivalent to 25 percent of New York State PIT Receipts that would have been deposited to the Revenue Bond Tax Fund had the Enabling Act been in effect during the entirety of that State Fiscal Year.
 The Withholding Component can exceed New York State PIT Receipts since such Receipts equal total PIT collections less (i) refunds and (ii) through FY 2007, deposits into the STAR Fund.
 For example, in FY 2004, refunds and STAR Fund deposits were greater than the aggregate PIT collections from components other than the Withholding Component.